 Should we trial fit or empirically order our corneal GP’s?

-Precision and Cardinal’s premier lens design is called the PC-IV.
+Precision’s premier lens design is called the PC-IV.
 This high aspheric lens with a 10.5mm diameter is much different from the older generation 9.5mm multicurve designs.
 For a new patient, it may be best to empirically order today’s generation of GP, the PC-IV.
 However, if you have a PC-IV fitting set, this can help us choose the right parameters of lens and accurately determine the final lens power.
 Both trial and empirical orders have their advantages, so you can’t choose the wrong start.

 KBA™ keratoconic Design